Cash for Gold (South Park): Plot

-Cartman arrives at a factory in India where the jewelry is made, intending to buy directly from them, and finds Stan is here as well, complaining about what they are doing.
+Cartman arrives at a factory in India where the jewelry is made, intending to buy from them, and finds Stan is here as well, complaining about what they are doing.
 In a montage, it is revealed that the business is a continuous loop: the jewelry made at the factory is shipped to the United States, where scam artists sell it to senior citizens, who give them as gifts to relatives.
-The relatives sell the gifts for cash, and the gold and gems are separated and shipped back to the India factory to be made into new jewelry.
+The relatives sell the gifts for cash, those buyers sell the gems and gold to a smelting plant, and the raw materials are shipped back to India to be made back into new jewelry.
 An employee at the factory gives Stan a picture frame, which he accepts.
 Stan presents Marvin with a photo of Marvin and his deceased dog Patches in the frame.
 Marvin then notices Stan's tie, not remembering having given it to him, and tells him it is "gay".
-Stan replies that he will not to wear it anymore.
-Meanwhile, Stan's earlier call sparks a trend, and Dean, deluged with calls from the elderly telling him to kill himself, eventually complies and shoots himself in the head, covering a display of worthless jewelry with his blood.
+Stan replies that he will not wear it anymore.
+Meanwhile, Stan's earlier call sparks a trend, resulting in Dean receiving calls from the elderly telling him to kill himself.
+Dean eventually complies and fatally shoots himself in the head, covering a display of worthless jewelry with his blood.

 Reception

 Max Nicholson of IGN gave the episode a "Great" score of 8 out of 10, noting that although the episode "did take a few scenes to really get cooking", the clips from the infomercial segments were the highlight of the episode, as was "the montage surrounding whoever smelt it denied it and rhymed it actually dealt it".
 Nicholson also noted the similarity of Stan's phone call to J&G, in which he angrily urges the host to kill himself, to the "Marketing and Advertising" bit from comedian Bill Hicks' 1997 album Arizona Bay.

 Marcus Gilmer of The A.V.
 Club gave the episode a score of "B-".
-Comparing it to the previous episode, he noted, "There were plenty of lines that made me laugh" but that "the episode falls short of previous efforts at social commentary, including last week’s episode".
+Comparing it to the previous episode "Reverse Cowgirl", he noted, "There were plenty of lines that made me laugh" but that "the episode falls short of previous efforts at social commentary, including last week's episode".